Pndy/devopskubernetes/exercises.md

  - made sure deleting base dummysite deployments deletes the associated pod and service

  - it has some problems, but its working

+## Task 5.02

+ - injecting the todoconsumer was successful, as it was normal Deployment
+ - as backend and frontend were switched over to rollouts, injecting didnt work. needed to change them back to deployments and inject them.
+ - opened the viz dashboard, to make sure everything was properly meshed